Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/mobile-money-viz/_index.md

 |       |               | 3 Can write only
 |       |               | 4 Can neither read nor write
 |       |               | 5 Refused to read
-Latitu  | proximate latitude | Number
+Latitude  | Approximate latitude | Number
 Longitude | Approximate longitude | Number
 Mobile_money | Do you use mobile money? | 1 Yes
 |       |               | 0 No